Skip to content

 raise ValueError(f"data_df column '{col}' contains null values, which are not allowed.")

-# resolve storage_location_id
+# Resolve storage_location_id

 sl_ids_nested = self._perfdb.inventory.storage_locations.get_ids()